-If you do choose to house your chicks inside, I do have a word of caution.
+If you choose to house your chicks inside, I have a word of caution.
 Baby chicks are extremely dusty.
 I can not even begin to tell you how much dust these birds make.
 For that reason, you will want to keep your chicks in an area that will not cause a big mess and an even bigger headache to deal with.

-Once your chicks and ducklings have acclimated to the outside temperature and you feel they are old enough and hardy enough it is time to move them out to the coop.
+Once your chicks and ducklings have acclimated to the outside temperature and you feel they are old and hardy enough, it is time to move them out to the coop.
 If you have a safe and secure coop, your hens and ducks will be fine outside.

-SLCG PRO TIP: If you are adding chicks in with older hens you will want to make sure your chicks are close to full grown.
+SLCG PRO TIP: If you add chicks in with older hens, you will want to ensure your chicks are close to fully grown.
 New chickens have a better chance of being bullied and/or henpecked to a point that can cause serious injury.
 Be sure your new chickens are large enough to defend themselves.

 The best time to add new chickens to a coop is at night when everyone is sleeping and docile.
-Chickens are very sound sleepers and do not have very good vision at night.
+Chickens are very sound sleepers and do not have good night vision.
 That means you can add new members without much of a fuss.
 Simply take your new chickens inside the coop and put them on the roost.
 Come morning, most of the flock will think the new gals were there all along and, more often than not, leave the newbies alone.